Why are some foods good for one person and not another?

 If you eat a lot of processed or packaged and prepared foods, I recommend you start simple and go through a transition phase first.

-Begin by integrating whole foods and learning to cook some very basic recipes.
+Begin by integrating whole foods and cooking some very basic recipes.

-- Make a meal plan and grocery list so you can replace the dairy etc as you finish it off.
+- Make a meal plan and grocery list so you can replace the dairy, gluten, etc as you finish it off

-- Be ready with a cleaned out fridge and fresh grocery supply when it’s time to start the Elimination Phase.
+- Be ready with a cleaned out fridge and refresh your grocery when it’s time to start the Elimination Phase

 You will be creating new healthy habits so clear out the old and welcome in the new.
 I love to think of this process as a jumpstart to health!